 Despite the shape of the curve for technology diffusion appearing 'S'-shaped, there will be differences in the speed at which technology is diffused and the length of the diffusion process.
-Both within and between industries there will be considerable variations in the rate of the diffusion of technology between small businesses.
+Both within and between industries there will be considerable variations in the rate of the diffusion of technology between TBFs.

-Important factors which appear to affect the rate of diffusion (speed at which a new technology is accepted) are the characteristics of the small business and the characteristics of the technology itself.
+Important factors which appear to affect the rate of diffusion (speed at which a new technology is accepted) are the characteristics of the TBF and the characteristics of the technology itself.
 Early work on the categories of adopters found that further to adoption following a normal distribution curve the distribution could be used to show the categories of adopters (Rogers, 1962).
-Table 4.1 shows the categories of adopters with the majority of adopters lying between the mean and the mean minus/plus the standard deviation on the normal distribution curve.
+Table 3.1 shows the categories of adopters with the majority of adopters lying between the mean and the mean minus/plus the standard deviation on the normal distribution curve.

-Table 4.1 The Categories of Adopters

-Categories Innovators Early Adopters Early Majority Late Majority Laggards

-Number of Adopters 2.5% 13.5% 34% 34% 16%
+Table 3.1 The Categories of Adopters Categories Innovators Early Adopters Early Majority Late Majority Laggards Number of Adopters 2.5% 13.5% 34% 34% 16% $\begin{array}{cccccccccccccccccccccccccccccccccccc$

-x - 2σ x - σ х x + σ

-Years